Giovita/spotify_album_api/README.md

 - endpoint = http://localhost:8000/api/v1/albums?q=<band-name>  # Endpoint for API

-Must explicitly set port 8000
+Must explicitly set port 8000 when running app

+# Response Status

+If no matching artist is found, it will return **404 - No such artist** If Spotify API is not available, it will return **500 - Internal Server Error** If Authentication Token expires, it will return **500 - Internal Server**